DeskShare homepage Deutsch Français Español Portuguese

 4. Click OK.

 After this alert is selected and configured, you can start monitoring.
-Depending on the configuration, when motion or noise is detected, WebCam Monitor will start taking snaps.
-The snaps are saved in JPEG format.
+Depending on the configuration, when motion or noise is detected, WebCam Monitor will start taking photos.
+The photos are saved in JPEG format.

 Configuring the Alert